Yleisradio/homebrew-terraforms/README.md

 ```
 chtf 0.11.14
 ```
-to your .bashrc or .bash_profile.
+to your .bashrc or .bash_profile after the above sourcing statements.
 This is handy for not having to pick a version every time you are in a terraform repository and letting it default.

 You can also just install a specific Terraform version (but you'll need to use `chtf` or adjust `PATH` yourself to use it):